sukhleen-kaur/bachelor_project/README.md

 * [**Data**](https://github.com/sukhleen-kaur/bachelor_project/tree/master/Data): contains EEG data of 15 participants in .mat files
 * [**Code**](https://github.com/sukhleen-kaur/bachelor_project/tree/master/Code): contains the codes for classifiers (LDA, SVM with RBF Kernel and SVM with Polynomial Kernel) and data visualizations
 * [**CSV_Files(Outputs)**](https://github.com/sukhleen-kaur/bachelor_project/tree/master/CSV_Files(Outputs)): contains the CSV files which were retrieved through the coding for the purpose of analysis
-* [**Images_and_Graphs**](https://github.com/sukhleen-kaur/bachelor_project/tree/master/Images_and_Graphs): contains images and graphs to visualize performance of the classifiers (ROC curves, confusion matrices, bar plots).
-These were extracted from the Jupyter Notebooks.
+* [**Images_and_Graphs**](https://github.com/sukhleen-kaur/bachelor_project/tree/master/Images_and_Graphs): contains images and graphs to visualize performance of the classifiers (ROC curves, confusion matrices, bar plots) which were extracted from the Jupyter Notebooks